The problem with pet shops

 Buying a rat from a pet shop is the equivalent of buying a puppy from a puppy farm, with the difference being that the pet shop acts as the middle-man, getting the animals from the mill to you.

-Living conditions: As a pet shop is not intending to house their animals long term, and because large, interesting, cages cost money, rats in pet shops are often kept in enclosures which are too small, on litter that is damaging to their health, and fed on a diet which is not suitable.
+As a pet shop is not intending to house their animals long term, and because large, interesting cages cost money and take up space, rats in pet shops are often kept in enclosures which are too small, on substrate that is inappropriate, and fed on a diet that does not meet their needs.

-Poor breeding: Because of the need to produce many rats quickly, the conditions these animals are kept in at the rodent mills are often even worse than those at the pet shops.
+Poor breeding: Because of the need to produce many rats quickly, the conditions animals are kept in at rodent mills is horrendous.
 Below is the typical rodent mill cage:

 These cages are the same as the ones often used to house rodents in laboratories.
 In fact, in some of these pictures, the rats in labs seem to have better accommodation.